Generative Design AI Software

 STEWART-HAAS RACING

-Stewart-Haas Racing is a championship-winning NASCAR organisation.
+Stewart-Haas Racing is a championship-winning NASCAR organization.
 Learn how the team was able to lightweight a brake pedal using generative design in Autodesk Fusion.

 Image courtesy of Stewart-Haas Racing